15 Top Paddle Board Accessories: Needs & Fun-to-Haves

 Of course, you can’t paddle board without a paddle!
 Most low and medium-end boards come with one as part of the package.
 Almost all these paddles are heavy and clunky, though.

-We guarantee you’ll enjoy paddle boarding more with a well-designed and lightweight paddle that’s comfortable to hold and the right size for you.
-This is especially true if you want to make SUP a lifestyle sport and plan to spend many hours at a time on the water.
+We guarantee you’ll enjoy paddle boarding more with a well-designed and lightweight paddle that’s comfortable to hold and sized right for you.
+This is especially true if you want to make SUP a lifestyle sport, you plan to spend many hours at a time on the water or you plan to paddle longer distances than simply a local beach or cabin.

-The better materials used in a paddle and the lighter it is, the higher its price will be.
-We recommend you save 20-30% of your paddle board budget for your paddle.
+The better the materials that are used in a paddle and the lighter it is, the higher its price will be.
+Aluminum paddles are the most economical but also the heaviest.
+Carbon fiber paddles are the most expensive and also the lightest.
+We recommend you save 20-30% of your paddle board budget to purchase your paddle.

-We make our SUP from various materials including aluminum, fiberglass and carbon.
-Take a look at our selection here.
+We make our SUP paddles from various materials including aluminum, fiberglass and carbon with choices for every budget.
+Take a look at our entire selection of SUP paddles.

 Also see our SUP Paddle Sizing Guide